jenofdoom/intro-full-stack-js/README.md

 Now we've got npm and bower set up, we can use the `package.json` and `bower.json` files that are already set up in the project to install all the other packages we are going to be using.
 Have a look at those two files to see what things we are grabbing.

-Run the following two commands (from inside the `javascript-masterclass` directory):
+Run the following two commands (from inside the `intro-full-stack-js` directory):

     npm install
     bower install